ianstormtaylor/slate/examples/Readme.md

 * [**Hovering menu**](./hovering-menu) — showing how a contextual hovering menu can be implemented.
 * [**Tables**](./tables) — showing how to nest blocks to render more advanced components.
 * [**Paste HTML**](./paste-html) — showing how to use an HTML serializer to handle pasted HTML.
-* [**Code Highlighting**](./code-highlighting) — showing how to use decorators to dynamically mark text.
+* [**Code Highlighting**](./code-highlighting) — showing how to use decorations to dynamically mark text.
 * ...and more!

 If you have an idea for an example that shows a common use case, pull request it!

 ## Running the Examples

 To get the examples running on your machine, you need to have the Slate repository cloned to your computer.
-After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn` and bootstrap the monorepo:
+After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn` and build the monorepo:

 ```
 yarn install
-yarn bootstrap
+yarn build
 ```

 Then start the watcher and examples server: